 - Creating quality compost is fast and easy

-- Don’t have to clean every week
+- You don’t have to clean the coop every week

 - Scratching through the litter alleviates boredom for the chickens

-- Chickens see giant piles of leaves and start laying their eggs where ever they damn well feel like it.
+- Chickens see giant piles of leaves and start laying their eggs where ever they feel like it.
 Ever searched for eggs in 12 inches of dry leaves?
 Why won’t you use your nest boxes, chickens?!
 Why??

 - Your neighbors will think you’re insane when they see you stealing bags of leaves from their curb